ceramicnetwork/docs/docs/authentication/nft-did/method.md

 !!! note ""

-    In practice, it might happen that your 3id-connect is on different network than your application.
+    In practice, it might happen that your 3id-connect is on different Ceramic network than your application.
     This results in a mismatch between DIDs linked to the same blockchain account.
 Please, make sure, a DID from caip10link in your application corresponds to a DID you get from 3id-connect.